Sturm-Liouville operators with measure-valued coefficients: Singular Weyl--Titchmarsh--Kodaira functions

-In this section let $S$ be a self-adjoint restriction of $\Tmax$ with separate boundary conditions (if $\tau$ is in the l.c.~case at both endpoints).
-Our aim is to define a singular Weyl--Titchmarsh function as introduced recently in \cite{gz}, \cite{kst}.
-To this end we need a real entire fundamental system $\theta_z$, $\phi_z$ of $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$, such that $\phi_z$ lies in $S$ near $a$, i.e.~$\phi_z$ lies in $\Lr$ near $a$ and satisfies the boundary condition at $a$ if $\tau$ is in the l.c.~case at $a$.
+In this section let $S$ be a self-adjoint restriction of $\Tmax$ with separated boundary conditions (if $\tau$ is in the l.c.~case at both endpoints).
+Our aim is to define a singular Weyl--Titchmarsh--Kodaira function as originally advocated by Kodaira \cite{kod} and Kac \cite{kac}.
+We follow the recent approach by Kostenko, Sakhnovich and Teschl \cite{kst} for Schr\"{o}dinger operators.
+To this end we need a real entire fundamental system $\theta_z$, $\phi_z$, $z\in\C$ of $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$, such that $\phi_z$ lies in $S$ near $a$, i.e., $\phi_z$ lies in $\Lr$ near $a$ and satisfies the boundary condition at $a$ if $\tau$ is in the l.c.~case there.

-\begin{hypothesis} There is a real entire fundamental system $\theta_z$, $\phi_z$ of $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$, such that $\phi_z$ lies in $S$ near $a$. \end{hypothesis}
+\begin{hypothesis} There is a real entire fundamental system $\theta_z$, $\phi_z$, $z\in\C$ of $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$, such that $\phi_z$ lies in $S$ near $a$. \end{hypothesis}